-My name is Liz Berry.
-I am from Westfield Center, Ohio and attended Otterbein University and received a BA in History.
+My name is Liz Berry, and I am a member of the Class of 2016.
+I grew up in Westfield Center, Ohio and attended Otterbein University in Columbus, OH.
+My undergraduate degree is in History.
 At Otterbein, I was active in student government, I was a tour guide, and I served as my sorority’s president.
 Why am I attending law school?
 Studying law opens up so many wonderful opportunities.
-I’m not entirely sure yet what I want to do with my life, but I think that law school will help me to gain the necessary skills to succeed in many different areas.
+I’m not entirely sure yet what I want to do with my life, but I think that law school will help me to gain the necessary skills to succeed in so many different areas.

 Bridget Claycomb- Public Service Admission Ambassador

-My name is Bridget Claycomb.
-I am from Allyn, Washington which is just a ferry ride away from Seattle and the University of Washington where I went to undergrad!
+My name is Bridget Claycomb, and I am a current 1L.
+I am from Allyn, WA which is just a ferry ride away from Seattle and the University of Washington where I went to undergrad!
 (Go Huskies!)
 I graduated in 2011 and joined Teach for America.
-I taught K-6 special education for the last two years for the Kansas City Public School District.
+I taught K-6 special education for last two years for the Kansas City Public School District.
 I went into the experience wanting to advocate for children in special education and discovered that I wasn’t happy with how little I could advocate as their teacher.
 I decided a law degree would provide me with the tools I would need to address injustices that affected my students’ education.
 William & Mary stood out to me because of the Special Education Advocacy PELE Clinic.

 Lindsay Sfekas- Graduate Research Fellow

-My name is Lindsay Sfekas.
-I am from Ellicott City, Maryland, and I graduated from Bucknell University in 2011 with a Bachelor of Arts in English and Psychology.
+My name is Lindsay Sfekas and I am a 1L.
+I am from Ellicott City, MD, and I graduated from Bucknell University in 2011 with a Bachelor of Arts in English and Psychology.
 Immediately after college, I worked for a year as a behavioral counselor for kids with autism.
 The following year, I worked as a Paralegal for a law firm in Ellicott City.
 I chose to come to law school because while working with kids with autism, I saw a lot of injustice toward the kids and their families, and I had very limited power to help.
 I wanted a career where I could have the power to help give voice to people who could not advocate for themselves.
 Law school seemed to fit those goals.

 Liz Rademacher- Graduate Research Fellow

-I’m Liz Rademacher, and I amoriginally from Newtown, Pennsylvania.
+I’m Liz Rademacher (Class of 2016), and I originally from Newtown, Pennsylvania.
 I graduated from American University in 2013 with degrees in Law and Society and Psychology.
 While attending AU, I worked as an intern with several different non-profit organizations and government agencies, including the Human Rights Campaign, the American Bar Association’s Death Penalty Representation Project, and the Department of Homeland Security’s Office for Civil Rights and Civil Liberties.
 My interests include constitutional law, civil rights law, and the intersection of gender and the law.
 My passion for public service has motivated me to pursue a career in law, and attending W&M has only strengthened my commitment to helping others.

 Jenn Watson- Public Service Admission Ambassador